Greatest Love of All (Whitney Houston recording): Arrangement

 According to the sheet notes provided by Warner Bros.
 Publications, Houston's rendition has a tempo of "slowly" with 68 beats per minute.

 The song starts and mostly remains in the key of A-major, though during the second part of the choruses, it switches to D-major.
 Houston's vocal range goes from the low note of A_{3} to the high note of E_{5}.
-Near the end of the song, at the word "love", Houston sustains a high belting note for 12 seconds.
+At the end of the song, Houston sustains a high belting note on the word "love" for 12 seconds.

 Critical reception

 Many critics called the song the centerpiece of Houston's debut album.
 Stephen Holden of The New York Times wrote that "Houston sings it with a forceful directness that gives its message of self-worth an astounding resonance and conviction" and called the song a compelling assertion of spiritual devotion, black pride, and family loyalty, all at once.

 Don Shewey of Rolling Stone wrote that as the song builds, Houston "slowly pours on the soul, slips in some churchy phrasing, holds notes a little longer and shows off her glorious voice."

 In his March 7, 1985 review of Houston's debut, Liam Lacey of The Globe and Mail hailed the ballad, along with "Saving All My Love for You" and "Hold Me" as "some of the loveliest pop singing on vinyl since the glory days of Dionne Warwick."

 In their March 22, 1986 issue on its "Singles Releases" page, Cashbox magazine called the song a "positive-think, optimistic anthem" that would "connect with her long and growing throng of fans".

 In his retrospective of the song, Tom Breihan of Stereogum wrote that it "stands as an eternal monument to Houston's ballad-singing powers".

 Alex Hopper of American Songwriter praised Houston's ability to "[shed] any vocal acrobatics for a simple arrangement that hits just as hard" with the song among her other signature ballads such as "Saving All My Love for You" and "I Will Always Love You".